Small Animal Level Three

 Session Three Learning Outcomes:

-Three canine (or feline) cases must be completed between Level One and Level Two.
-At least one sports medicine/mobility and one internal medicine cases should be included.
+Three canine (or feline) cases must be completed and presented at this elective course.
 Case reports are required for all three.

 A Virtual real-time check in with Faculty and Students will be required the weekend before arriving to in-person course.
 All online material must be completed before starting the in-person course.